OFK Bačka: Origins and rise

 The club was founded in 1945 and plays in the stadium Stadion Slavko Maletin Vava, capacity of 2,500, which was officially inaugurated on 7 July 1951.
 In 1959, Bačka achieved promotion to the Yugoslav Second League group East, but, at the end of the 1959–60 season, ended up being relegated.
 However, a bright sign was that Bačka striker Petar Remete became league top-scorer in 1960.
 Bačka returned to Second League in the 1961–62 season and this time stayed in the national second level for 14 consecutive years.

 Its major accomplishment was the promotion to the 1988–89 Yugoslav Second League which was a unified second league.
-This edition of the Second League, compared to the previous ones Bačka played in, was stronger because it was a unified Second League in which clubs from all over Yugoslavia played in, thus more restricted and difficult to qualify to, while the other editions from the 1960s and 1970s had the second league divided into two groups, East and West.
+This edition of the Second League, compared to the previous ones Bačka played in, was stronger because it was a unified Second League in which clubs from all over Yugoslavia played, thus it was more restricted and difficult to qualify for, while the other editions from the 1960s and 1970s had the Second League divided into two groups, East and West.
 In total, during the Yugoslav period, Baćka spent 16 seasons in the Second League.

 In the Yugoslav Cup, Bačka best performance was in the 1968–69 edition when Bačka reached the quarter-finals, not advancing further because they were stopped by one of the Yugoslav "Big Four", Hajduk Split, who got to eliminate Bačka by 2–1 only after extra-time.
 Bačka managed to qualify to the final stages of the national cup on several occasions, the next being in the 1993–94 FR Yugoslavia Cup when they lost in the last 16 against Radnički Niš.

 After the 1988–89 season in the Second League, during the following two decades, the club played mostly in the third national level, the Serbian League Vojvodina, occasionally dropping to the Bačka Zone League at times when the financial crisis in the club was more notorious.